Print

 • 1/4 teaspoon salt

-• 2 teaspoons pure vanilla extract (or another flavored extract)
+• 2 teaspoons pure vanilla extract (sub peppermint, lemon, rum, or another flavored extract)

 Instructions

-6. Bake the meringues.
-Bake meringues for 30 minutes and reduce the temperature to 225°F/105°C and bake for 2 hours.
-Turn the oven off, open the oven door open and allow the meringues to cool for 30 minutes.
-Remove them from the oven to a cooling rack to finish cooling.
+7. Bake low and slow.
+Bake for 30 minutes at 250°F/120°C, then reduce temperature to 225°F/105°C and bake for 2 hours.
+Turn off the oven, crack the door open slightly, and let the meringues cool for 30 minutes.
+This prevents cracking.
+Remove to a cooling rack to finish cooling completely.

 Notes